-Tablet splitting is the resharding of data in the cluster by presplitting tables before data is added or by changing the number of tablets at runtime.
-Currently, there are three mechanisms for tablet splitting in YugabyteDB clusters.
+Tablet splitting is the resharding of data in the universe by presplitting tables before data is added or by changing the number of tablets at runtime.
+Currently, there are three mechanisms for tablet splitting in YugabyteDB universes.

-In use cases that scan a range of data, the data is stored in the natural sort order (also known as range-sharding).
-In these usage patterns, it is often impossible to predict a good split boundary ahead of time.
-For example:
+When there is a need to scan a range of data, the data is stored in the natural sort order (also known as range-sharding).
+In such cases, it is often impossible to predict a good split boundary ahead of time.
+Consider the following example:

 CREATE TABLE census_stats ( age INTEGER, user_id INTEGER, ... );

-In the preceding example, picking a good split point ahead of time is difficult.
+In this example, picking a split point ahead of time is difficult.
 The database cannot infer the range of values for

 age (typically in the